MST-369/First-Aid-Recommender/README.md

 ## Project Overview

-This project implements a time series deep learning model to classify strained/damaged muscles from regular/normal muscles.
+This project implements a time series deep learning model, EMG sensor and ESP8266 microcontroller to classify strained/damaged muscles from regular/normal muscles.
 The system uses EMG (Electromyography) sensor data, processes it through a neural network, and provides classification results.
 This technology can be applied in various settings, including:

 - Gyms
 - Physical therapy clinics